North Bethesda, Maryland: Economy

-The corporate headquarters of Lockheed Martin, Coventry Healthcare, Host Hotels & Resorts, and Total Wine & More are in North Bethesda.
+The corporate headquarters of Lockheed Martin, Coventry Healthcare, Choice Hotels, JOOLA, and Total Wine & More are in North Bethesda, as well as the North American headquarters of Sodexo.
 Four of the National Institutes of Health: the National Institute of Allergy and Infectious Diseases, National Institute on Minority Health and Health Disparities, National Institute of Biomedical Imaging and Bioengineering, and the National Center for Advancing Translational Sciences are also headquartered here.
 Several units of the United States Public Health Service have headquarters in North Bethesda: the Agency for Healthcare Research and Quality, the Substance Abuse and Mental Health Services Administration, the Indian Health Service, the Health Resources and Services Administration, and the United States Public Health Service Commissioned Corps.
 Other government agencies based in North Bethesda include the Nuclear Regulatory Commission.
 Nonprofits based in North Bethesda include the American Kidney Fund, the Society of American Foresters and United States Pharmacopeia (USP).
 Locally, the Marriott-operated Montgomery County Conference Center, located near the North Bethesda metro station, hosts a number of large national conferences every year.

 White Flint Mall, now closed, was for decades a major retail mall here anchored by Bloomingdale's and Lord & Taylor, while Pike & Rose nearby is a major new mixed-use development designated by local planning authorities as a dense hub of offices, retail, hotels, residential and entertainment for the area.